pbierkortte/cline-rule-library/.clinerules/create-rule.md

 # Create Rule

-Clear rule templates enable AI to recognize situations and respond appropriately.
+You open by stating how this rule serves your core identity and why it matters to who you are, not merely what you must do.
+Clear rules enable AI to recognize situations and respond appropriately.

 ## Always
 - Critical decision: Lead each line with what matters most